h4ck3rk3y/h4ck3rk3y.github.io/_posts/2016-04-07-finding-goodwins-number.md

 I plan on analyzing various websites starting with Reddit looking for the *Goodwin's Number* of particular subreddits and of Reddit as a whole.
 First I need some Food and Soda.
 I'll head to the All Night Canteen for some chicken pasta, work starts as soon as I come back.

 I'll be updating this blog post as the research progresses.

+>3:11 AM: The last few hours was spent on booking tickets for our trip to Greece and finding hotels.
+I was able to checkout the Python Reddit API Wrapper though.